mogenius/mogenius-operator/tools/patternbench/README.md

 ## Enable collection of `patternlogs.jsonl`

-1. Collection of pattern requests only works with Dev-Builds.
-2. Export the ENV variable `MO_ENABLE_PATTERNLOGGING` with any value.
+1. Export the ENV variable `MO_ENABLE_PATTERNLOGGING` with any value.
-3. Start the operator with `just run`.
+2. Start the operator with `just run`.
 Use the platform website and navigate around to trigger patterns. `patternlogs.jsonl` will contain all calls to patterns in the patternhandler.

 ## Generate Summary